Question: What is a PDF File?

 How To Convert a PDF File:

-There are two main ways to attempt to convert a PDF file to another file type:
+There are three main ways to attempt to convert a PDF file to another file type:

 - Open the PDF file in its default program and choose to save the open file as another file format.

-- Use a File Conversion Online Service or Software Program to convert the PDF file to another file format.
+- Use a different File Conversion Online Service or Software Program to convert the PDF file to some other file format.

-Important: You cannot usually change a file extension (like the PDF file extension) to one that your computer recognizes and expect the newly renamed file to be usable.
-An actual file format conversion using one of the methods described above must take place in most cases.
+Important: You cannot change the PDF file extension to one that your computer recognizes and expect the newly renamed file to be usable.
+An actual file format conversion using one of the methods described above must take place.